 A minimum of 8 regular check-ups by a pregnant woman before her delivery is essential to ensure that there are no unforeseen complications.

-Regular visits to the gynaecologist can help avoid complications arising from congenital syphilis, malaria and anemia.
+Regular visits to the gynecologist can help avoid complications arising from congenital syphilis, malaria and anemia.

 Regular visits are also highly essential to ensure that multiple births are managed without a hitch.
 Complications arising from abnormal foetal positions can best be managed by regular check-ups.

 Only you doctor give you the best advice during your Pregnancy-related problems.
 So, always prefer your doctor first.

 It is important that a woman get all the directions required to manage her diet and any supplement intake that she requires.